rycolab/website/content/classes/llm-s23/main.md

       </td>
       <td>
       <div id="summary11" style="display:none">
-      There is a small bag of tricks that speed up the computation of the attention mechanism in Transformer-based language models.
+      There is an ever-growing bag of tricks that speed up the computation of the attention mechanism in Transformer-based language models.
 This lecture overview those tricks, which are becoming increasingly necessary to scale up Transformer LMs on academic hardware.
+Where possible, we prove guarantees for the methods.
       <br/>
       <br/>
       </div>